Rafe-code/qaoa_err_invest/README.md

 <!-- implement a statistical test - do a fourier series fit maybe? -->

-But no channel showed strong evidence of a relationship between the rotation angle and error rate.
-The lack of strong evidence for a relationship between angle and error rate in [Figure 5](#fig-4) suggests that angle offsets are unlikely to minimize overall error rates.
+But no channel showed an observable relationship between the rotation angle and error rate.
+The lack of a clear relationship in [Figure 5](#fig-4) suggests that adjusting rotation angles is unlikely to significantly reduce overall error rates for the `Rzz` gate.

 <!-- While the `Rx` gate shows significant correlation between its error rate and rotation angle, the error rate current QAOA implementations are dominated by the `Rzz` gate contribution.
 While this remains the case, improvements to the error rate of the `Rx` gate would provide negligible (and undetectable) benefit to the quality of QAOA generated results.
 This inhibits investigations into whether QAOA results can be improved by leveraging `Rx` gates tuned to low error rotation angles. -->

 ## 5. Conclusion

-While the `Rx` gate exhibits a strong sinusoidal dependence on rotation angle, its contribution to QAOA error is negligible.
-The `Rzz` gate shows weak evidence of any angle-dependent error rate.
-While the QAOA gate error remains dominated by the `Rzz` gate, further investigations on IBM hardware are not recommended.
+The `Rx` gate shows a strong sinusoidal dependence on rotation angle, but its contribution to QAOA error is negligible.
+In contrast, the `Rzz` gate shows no observable evidence of an angle-dependent error rate.
+Since QAOA gate errors are dominated by the `Rzz` gate, further investigations on IBM hardware are unlikely to offer result quality improvements.
 Future work could probe these relationships when changing hardware device or when including error mitigation techniques.

 ## References